How to Access College Disability Services and Accommodations

 What Kinds of Disability Services Do Colleges Offer?

-Students seeking college disability accommodations can usually find a variety of resources at their school.
-When looking at colleges and universities, students and their families should contact the student services and/or disability services offices at these schools to ask about disability accommodations and support.
+Students seeking college disability accommodations can usually find a variety of resources at their schools.
+When looking at colleges and universities, students and their families should contact the institutions' student services and/or disability services offices to ask about disability accommodations and support.

-Working with students, faculty members, and academic departments, the disability services office helps learners receive timely access to support and handles requests related to physical, cognitive, learning, and other types of disabilities.
+Working with students, faculty members, and academic departments, disability services offices help learners receive timely access to support and handles requests related to physical, cognitive, learning, and other types of disabilities.

 Some of the most common types of accommodations include the following: